 The percentage of women Veterans is expected to increase from 7.7% in 2008 to 14.3% in 2033.
 Important issues being studied include redesigning primary care service delivery for women, as well as developing screening and treatment strategies for post-deployment health issues affecting women, such as military sexual trauma.

-Search results were generated based on the search term "Women Veterans".
-Results are updated weekly, as new data are available.
+Each "widget" below is populated by a dynamic search of the HSR&D website and its underlying databases.
+Search results are generated based on the search term "Women Veterans".
+Results are updated regularly, as new data are available.

 » View more Citations